JMcrafter26/Marp-AI/README.md

-# Marp AI - Generate slides using Ollama AI
+# Marp AI - Generate slides using Ollama AI and Marp

 >This is just a simple proof of concept to generate slides using Ollama AI.